Hotel La Siesta is set a six-minute walk from the sandy beach and two minutes’ walk from the centre of Playa de las Americas.

 - Opt-in extras like in-flights meals or a larger luggage allowance

 Food & Drink

 A large, heated pool with terraces, a bridge to the pool bar, sunbeds and parasols.

-Open for breakfast, lunch and dinner with show cooking stations and regular themed nights including Italian, Canarian and Mexican.
+Open for breakfast, lunch and dinner with show cooking stations and regular themed nights including Spanish, Asian, Italian, Canarian and Mexican.
 Those who are staying on a half board basis can swap dinner for lunch.
+This place is open for dinner from 6.30pm 'til 9.30pm in winter, and 7pm 'til 10pm in summer.
 Special diets can be catered for if advised in advance.

 TripAdvisor Reviews Show more reviews »

 Lovely winter break

 Comfortable hotel with clean modern rooms, beds are ok and a good size.
 The food was acceptable and as good as most of the hotels in the area.
 The staff were pleasant and friendly and I would return again.More